 As I said before, 30 nations across the globe have nuclear reactors.
-Those 30 nations account for a total of 435 nuclear reactors and a total capacity of 374,108 MWe.
+Those 30 nations are accountable for a total of 449 nuclear reactors and a total capacity of 390,000 MWe.

-Assuming currently operating reactors remain online, that would bring total global nuclear capacity to 983,317 MWe by 2030.
-That's a nearly tripled capacity in just 18 years.
+Assuming that currently operating reactors remain online, the total global nuclear capacity will more than triple its current capacity in just 18 years.

-In the summer of 2011, Italians overwhelmingly opposed an administrative plan to build nuclear reactors in the country.
-Yet the nation still gets 10% of its power from nuclear.
+In the summer of 2011, Italians overwhelmingly opposed an administrative plan to build nuclear reactors in their country.
+Yet, the nation still gets 10% of its power from nuclear.

-And officials in Denmark have long opposed bringing reactors to their nation — but the country also imports enough nuclear power to satisfy 10% of its needs.
+And officials in Denmark have long opposed bringing reactors to their nation.
+But the country also imports enough nuclear power to satisfy 3–4% of its needs.

-Electricity isn't the only thing benefited by nuclear...
+Electricity isn't the only thing that's benefited by nuclear...

-There are also research reactors in 56 nations, used for research and production of isotopes for the medical and industrial fields.
-A number of marine vessels are propelled by nuclear power, and Russia has a fleet of icebreakers that are powered by nuclear.
+There are also about 250 research reactors in 55 nations that are used for the research and production of isotopes for the medical and industrial fields.
+A number of marine vessels are propelled by nuclear power, and Russia has a fleet of icebreakers that are powered by nuclear energy.

 Your Chance to Invest

-After all that, this may sound painfully obvious: This is a profitable industry.
+After all that, the following may sound painfully obvious: This is a profitable industry.

-Nuclear has hardly been around for 75 years.
+Nuclear has barely been around for 75 years.
 It's young.
-And that means it hasn't even started to reach its full potential...
+And that means it hasn't even started to reach its full potential.

-With climate change on the line, we need to find a faster way than solar or wind to generate power and cut down on emissions.
-We can't risk much more damage from pollution.
-Once it's done, it's done.
+With climate change being a major issue for many governments, officials need to find a faster way than solar or wind to generate power and cut down on emissions.

-Besides, nuclear power prices average $15 per megawatt-hour.
+Besides, nuclear power prices average $15 per MWh.
 That's less than half the total average power prices.

 This could be the next big industry.

-Here are some of the major companies involved in nuclear power production.
+The following are some of the major companies that are involved in nuclear power production.
 This includes uranium companies (the element that enables nuclear reactions), utilities, and companies that build nuclear reactors.

-AREVA was one of them — mining 16% of the world's uranium that year.
-The company focuses on reducing the level of carbon involved in power generation, focusing mostly on nuclear, but also starting a move into the renewable energy sector.
+AREVA was one of them — mining 15% of the world's uranium that year.
+The company works to reduce the level of carbon involved in power generation and focuses mostly on nuclear but also on moving into the renewable energy sector.

-Canada-based Cameco also mined 16% of the world's uranium last year, with operations in Kazakhstan and Australia and a heavy focus in Saskatchewan, Canada.
+Canada-based Cameco also mined 9,144 tons of uranium — 15% of the world's total supply — in 2013, with operations in Kazakhstan and Australia and a heavy focus in Saskatchewan, Canada.

-The company has developed technology enabling it to safely extract the high-grade ore in the Canadian mines and control radiation exposure.
+The company has developed technology that enables it to safely extract the high-grade ore in the Canadian mines and control radiation exposure.
 It also produces power from four nuclear power plants in Ontario through its 31.6% share of the Bruce Power partnership.

 Exelon Corporation (NYSE: EXC)

-Exelon is the biggest nuclear power plant utility in the United States.
-The company owns and operates ten plants and 17 reactors in Illinois, Pennsylvania, and New Jersey, generating 20% of the nation's total nuclear power.
+Exelon is the biggest nuclear power plant utility in the U.S. The company owns and operates the most nuclear plants in the U.S. with 23 reactors in Illinois, Pennsylvania, and New Jersey.
+It generates more than 20% of the nation's total nuclear power.

-It has between 1,175 and 1,300 megawatts of updates planned through 2017, and it boasts that 1,300 megawatts of nuclear could eliminate 6 million metric tons of annual GHG emissions.
+It has between 1,175 and 1,300 MW of updates planned through 2017, and it boasts that 1,300 MW of nuclear could eliminate 6 million metric tons of annual GHG emissions.
 Roughly 55% of its electricity generation comes from nuclear.

 Entergy Corporation (NYSE: ETR)